WWII veteran, age 99, raises millions for UK health service

 Moore trained as a civil engineer before enlisting in the army during WWII.
 He rose to the rank of captain and served in India and Burma.

-His daughter described the flood of donations to be “beyond our wildest expectations.”
+His daughter described the flood of donations as “beyond our wildest expectations” and a gift for her father.

 “Whilst he’s had a life full of purpose, he did fall and break his hip and became much less independent than he had been for the preceding 98 years,” Hannah Ingram-Moore told the BBC on Wednesday.
 “What you have done, the British public and everyone who’s supported him, is giving him his next purpose.”